harshitsingh7848/ADAM/README.md

 A real-time threat detection system built on Raspberry Pi 5, combining a fine-tuned YOLOv5 model with LIME-based interpretability and FGSM adversarial robustness evaluation.
 This repository contains the ML components of the ADAM system: model fine-tuning, interpretability analysis, and robustness testing.

-> **Note:** The full ADAM system includes hardware components (enclosure, servo, LEDs, speaker, web interface) built by Nathan Kopacz.
-This repo focuses on the ML pipeline built by Harshit Singh and August Garibay.
+> **Note:** This repo contains the full ADAM codebase.
+The ML pipeline was built by Harshit Singh and August Garibay.
+The hardware module (`src/hardware/`) was built by Nathan Kopacz.

 ---